 - Twitter: The best times to post on Twitter used to be Wednesdays and Fridays at 09:00.
 At the moment, the best time to post is Fridays at 09:00, with the increased engagement starting at 07:00.

 More Emphasis on Organic Material

 Many companies had to make budget cuts during the lockdown period, which meant they had to reduce their advertising.
 While being mindful of their marketing funds, many companies decided to use organic material as a part of their marketing strategy.

 There was an increase in user-generated content where followers were encouraged to do the marketing on behalf of the company.
 It gave companies a more authentic voice.
 Many advertisers received incentives like giveaways and partnerships to encourage continuous advertising.
 Also, companies are interacting with more posts, which shows genuine gratitude.

 Change in Content

 The impact of the pandemic altered the content users post.
 Generally speaking, there is an increase in posts that showcase creativity and focus on entertaining users.
-More and more people are using apps to create and edit their posts.
+More and more people are using apps to create and edit their posts and also tools like background remover.
 Therefore, a large number of Gen-Z users said they wanted more engaging and fun content in their news feeds.
 Thus came the rise of TikTok.
 It is an app where short creative videos can be made and posted.
 By April 2020, it had more than 2 billion downloads, and shortly after that, Instagram released its reels feature.